EEJune/Project/README.md

 This is the repository where I upload my projects.
-It contains various works, including web pages, web crawling, and more.
+It contains various works, including web pages, and more.